 - How to apply

-- Research answers to the fundamental questions in life, developing strong transferable skills such as independent thinking and analysis.
+- Research answers to the fundamental questions in life, developing strong independent thinking and analysis skills.

 - Debate difficult and delicate issues, ethics and morals, and discuss engaging, real-world research.

 - Enjoy studying abroad or a professional placement on a four-year optional course.

 The university organises open days every year in June, September and October.

 These are an opportunity to find out about the course, meet students and staff, tour the campus, accommodation, finance, study abroad, and facilities.

 If you receive an offer, we will invite you to a visit day where you learn about the School, teaching and learning, study opportunities and student life.